AirDisa/airdisa.github.io/_posts/2013-12-26-front-matter.md

 tags:       jekyll
 ---

 The Jekyll templates use a plain text file interface for populating website pages dynamically, and it is got blog aware features for coders to take advantage of.
-The idea is simple, pretty powerful, and can leverage your programming skills fast.
-It dynamically translates blocks of &#39;[Front Matter][front-matter]&#39; code in plain text files to static code for the Web.
+The idea is powerful and simple enough to leverage virtually any programming skills fast.
+If you know Ruby you can take it a lot further.
+Jekyll dynamically translates blocks of plain text &#39;[Front Matter][front-matter]&#39; to static files.
+People who do not code might ask why.
+Why code something from scratch when instead you can go with ready-made Wordpress?

 {% highlight YAML %}
 ---